 - The resulting report will look like:

 If for any reason (e.g. different report design) a custom report is required, you can use the custom report designer, to create a specific report.

-ApexSQL Audit captures information that include the time of the performed action, the user name that performed the action, affected server, database and the object that was the target of the action.
+ApexSQL Audit captures information that includes the time of the performed action, the user name that performed the action, affected server, database and the object that was the target of the action.

 ApexSQL Audit comes with the centralized GUI and captured information repository that provide multiple benefits when it comes to setting up auditing on multiple SQL Server instances (local and remote), and repository maintenance (e.g. built-in archiving feature).

 The following table provides comparison between the auditing methods we described in this articles series: